elixir-tools/elixir-tools.nvim/README.md

 ### Manipulate Pipes

-The LSP has the ability to convert the expression under the cursor form a normal function call to a "piped" function all (and vice versa).
+The LS has the ability to convert the expression under the cursor form a normal function call to a "piped" function all (and vice versa).

 Here is an example of setting up a mapping and a user command to do so.